Hamtramck, Michigan: History

 Hamtramck was originally settled by German farmers, but Polish immigrants moved into the area when the Dodge Brothers plant opened in 1914.
 Poles previously made up a large proportion of the population.
 It is sometimes confused with Poletown, a traditional Polish neighborhood, which used to lie mostly in the city of Detroit and includes a small part of Hamtramck.
 As of the 2010 American Community Survey, 14.5% of Hamtramck's population is of Polish origin whereas in 1970 it was 90% Polish.

-Over the past thirty years, a large number of immigrants from the Middle East (especially Yemen), India, Pakistan, Bangladesh and Nepal, and Southeastern Europe (especially Bosnia and Herzegovina) have moved to the city.
-As of the 2010 American Community Survey, the city's foreign born population stood at 41.1%, making it Michigan's most internationally diverse city (see more at Demographics below).
-The population was 43,355 in the 1950 Census and 18,372 in 1990.
+In 1910 Hamtramck, then a village, had 3,559 residents.
+Between 1910 and 1920 Hamtramck's population grew by 1,266 percent.
+The growth of Hamtramck and neighboring Highland Park broke records for increases of population; both municipalities withstood annexation efforts from Detroit.
+Circa the 1920s and 1930s, people had bars active and publicly made them visible, which was against Prohibition.

 Hamtramck was primarily farmland, although the Detroit Stove Works employed 1,300 workers to manufacture stoves.
 In 1901, part of the township incorporated as a village to gain more control over the settlement's affairs, and by 1922 the village was reincorporated as a city to fend off annexation attempts by the neighboring city of Detroit.
 By the mid-1920s, 78% of the residents of Hamtramck owned their own houses or were buying their houses.
 Around that time, the factory workers made up 85% of Hamtramck's heads of households.
 Of those factory workers, about 50% were categorized as not skilled workers.
 In 1910, the newly founded Dodge Main assembly plant created jobs for thousands of workers and led to additional millions of dollars in the city.
 Dodge Main quickly expanded and became important to Hamtramck.
 Before the construction of Dodge Main, Hamtramck was a largely rural town.
 The establishment of the Dodge Main assembly plant led to a large influx of Polish immigrants who pushed out the incumbent German politicians.
 It was after this that Hamtramck was considered a Polish-American town.